CA-Virtual-API-Examples/OpenWeatherMap/README.md

 # OpenWeatherMap

-A virtualized sample of the OpenWeatherMap REST API
+This API is a virtualized sample of the OpenWeatherMap REST API.

 See http://openweathermap.org/api.